 "Haven't heard it for a while.
 You've been a spot out of it."
 Lyd looked to her friend.
 "How's your head?"

 They stumbled on aways.
-Every now and again, a great rush would go through the pines.
+Now and again, a rush would go through the pines.
 All would bend and sway.
 Needles would shake free and spiral down, uncounted.
 Gouts of yellow pollen choked the air, clung to sweated skin, stuck musty-sweet in the soldiers' lungs.
 They coughed up wads of the stuff.

 Suse halted, stumbled, slid to her knees, hacking weakly.
 Lyd guided her down, proffered a warm canteen.
 "Drink up."

 "Lemme look at that eye."
 Lyd pulled sticky hair from her shieldmate's brow, revealed the wound.
-She stifled a yelp of horror.
+She stifled a gasp.

 "Aye, s'bad" commented Suse.
 She slumped back on the carpet of needles.
 Her good right eye fluttered sporadically, closed.
 She sighed.
 "Go scout ahead, yeah?
 Not much left in me."